ChrisSawyer83/thePokerClub/README.md

 # thePokerClub
-Solidity DAO governance contracts for a public Poker Club.
+This repository consists of smart contracts for use in running a large public Poker Club as a DAO on the Ethereum blockchain.

-//this repository consists of smart contracts for use in running the governance for a large public Poker Club on the Ethereum blockchain. everything contained here is hypothetical and meant to exist as part of a Solidity Developer portfolio.
+Everything contained here is hypothetical and meant to exist as part of my Solidity Developer portfolio.

+Contracts in this repository are as follows.

+1. Membership.sol - storage contract for the creation of new members
+2. Results.sol - storage contract for wins and losses
+3. Proposals.sol - voting contract for proposed rule changes